openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 Certificates
 ##############################

-Nearly every course on edx.org offers a certificate when you complete a course successfully.
+Nearly every course on edx.org offers a certificate when you complete the course successfully.
 The certificate includes your name, the name of the course, the edX partner university that created the course, and the names of one or more members of the course team.
 The certificate also lists a URL that viewers can